BrewskiIceTea/2024_GROUP_8/README.md

 ## Documentation
-Doxygen documentation [here.](https://brewskiicetea.github.io/2024_GROUP_8/index.html) All public functions are shown at the github webpage provided.
+Full online documentation is available [here.](https://brewskiicetea.github.io/2024_GROUP_8/index.html) (generated with Doxygen).
+The documentation includes:
+- Detailed API reference for all public classes and functions
+- Class hierarchies and diagrams
+- Descriptions of key modules and their responsibilities

 ## Features